DeadAirRT/deadairfactionminmatar/README.md

-# DeadAir Faction Mindatar
+# DeadAir Faction Minmatar

-## Adds a new faction - Mindatar Republic
+## Adds a new faction - Minmatar Republic
 - Uses Split ships with a focus on projectile weaponry.
 - Has a complete economy and logic.
-- At war with Argon, Antigone, Paranid, Damarr, and Daldari
+- At war with Argon, Antigone, Paranid, Amarr, and Caldari
-- Allied with Ministry, Teladi, Holy Order, and Galdente
+- Allied with Ministry, Teladi, Holy Order, and Gallente

 ## Adds 8 Clusters
-- 7 Clusters owned by Mindatar Republic with a connection to Argon and Teladi
+- 7 Clusters owned by Minmatar Republic with a connection to Argon and Teladi
 - 1 neutral cluster available to player initially.
 Upon claiming any of DeadAir Faction neutral systems, the AI will move to capture the others.

 ## Designed to be used with